-Figure 4.4: VMS data for actively fishing Dutch registered beam trawl vessels indicating value of catch in 2015 (Source: LEI, 2017).
+Figure 4.4: VMS data for actively fishing Dutch registered beam trawl vessels indicating value of catch in 2015.

 - Effort by Dutch registered vessels from ICES rectangle 36F2 is presented in Figure 4.5 indicating hours 4.1.2.1 of active fishing by gear type.
-Effort within 36F2 represents 8% of Dutch effort within the regional commercial fisheries study area. - 4.1.2.2 The effort by gear type follows the landings patterns, as would be expected.
-On average 5,504 hours were fished annually by beam trawls from 2011 to 2014, with significantly lower effort of 2,015 hours in 2015.
-As with the landings values, fly shooting effort is seen to steadily increase between 2013 and 2015.
-The high weight of anchovy landed in 2015 by pelagic trawl is attributed to only 55 hours of effort. - Consultation indicates the following Dutch fleets to be operating across the Hornsea Three array area: 4.1.2.3 - UK registered, Dutch owned beam trawlers: 6 vessels 30-45 m in length (included within data • presented within Section 3: UK Fisheries Activity Assessment); - Dutch registered, Dutch owned beam trawlers: 10 vessels 30-45 m in length; • - Dutch registered, Dutch owned fly shooters: 12 vessels 25-35 m in length; • - Dutch registered, Dutch owned demersal trawlers: 15-20 vessels less frequently operating across • the former Hornsea Zone targeting Nephrops and mixed demersal in the Outer Silver Pit and Markhams Hole: and - Dutch registered, Dutch owned pelagic vessels: numbers unknown, but generally not common.
+Effort within 36F2 represents 8% of Dutch effort within the regional commercial fisheries study area. - The effort by gear type follows the landings patterns, as would be expected.
+On average 5,456 hours were 4.1.2.2 fished annually by beam trawls from 2012 to 2014, with significantly lower effort in 2015 and 2016, averaging 2,073 hours per year over this period.
+As with the landings values, fly shooting effort is seen to steadily increase between 2013 and 2016.
+The high weight of anchovy landed in 2015 by pelagic trawl is attributed to only 55 hours of effort. - 4.1.2.3 Consultation indicates the following Dutch fleets to be operating across the Hornsea Three array area: - UK registered, Dutch owned beam trawlers: 6 vessels 30-45 m in length (included within data • presented within Section 3: UK Fisheries Activity Assessment); - Dutch registered, Dutch owned beam trawlers: 10 vessels 30-45 m in length; • - Dutch registered, Dutch owned fly shooters: 12 vessels 25-35 m in length; . - Dutch registered, Dutch owned demersal trawlers: 15-20 vessels less frequently operating across the former Hornsea Zone targeting Nephrops and mixed demersal in the Outer Silver Pit and Markhams Hole; and - Dutch registered, Dutch owned pelagic vessels: numbers unknown, but generally not common. •